-So what does all this mean?
-Well, Obama’s campaign was the first to truly understand and harness the power of sharing and communicating using social media to engage, involve and empower voters.
-The campaign used its official website to enlist supporters and to share information, and it used ‘Barack’s blog’ to constantly update members on what was going on and to encourage conversation without the ‘spin’ typically associated with political campaigning.
+Obama’s campaign was the first to truly understand and harness the power of sharing and communicating using social media to engage, involve and empower voters, because it enabled trust to be taken to a level rarely seen in politics For example, the campaign used its official website to enlist supporters and to share information, and it used ‘Barack’s blog’ to constantly update members on what was going on and to encourage conversation without the ‘spin’ typically associated with political campaigning.
 This was complemented by a constant flow of natural photographs from the campaign posted on Flickr, and videos of speeches and engagements on YouTube.
 On other social media like LinkedIn, Facebook, Twitter, MySpace, BlackPlanet and Asian Avenue, the Obama campaigners constantly engaged in two-way discussions with voters (Evans 2008).
 To sum up, the Obama campaign used social media technology to organise supporters on a scale that would in the past have required an army of volunteers and paid organisers on the ground.
 Likewise, the official videos on YouTube were watched for a total of 15 million hours.
 To buy that amount of time on television would cost upwards on $47 million (Cain Miller 2008).
 For every communication and interaction with a potential voter, data was created.
 This data was used to drive the campaign’s strategic decision-making down to the finest detail - for every voter, every email, every dollar and every vote that was needed to win (Lutz 2009).
 While it can certainly be argued that the amount of exposure described above does not necessarily result in an equivalent influence on voter behaviour, the amount of money raised online does give an indication of the effectiveness of the social media interaction.
-The funds raised did not come from a few wealthy contributors, but were spread over 3 million people donating an average of $10 each.
+The funds raised did not come from a few wealthy contributors, but were spread over 3 million people donating an average of just $10 each who were inspired to believe that change could really happen

 Challenges of New Technology